PoliHydra/hydra/verification/tsl/README.md

 ## noH

-Single element test for verifiying the correct implemetation of a trapezoidal TSL.
+Single element test for verifying the correct implementation of a trapezoidal TSL.

 ### Abaqus job files: